Bob Stupak: Political career

 Stupak ran for mayor of Las Vegas twice.
 In 1983, Stupak ran against then-current mayor William H. Briare, as well as six other candidates.
 Stupak came in second place, with 33.1 percent of the vote, losing to Briare, who attained 62.5 percent and won re-election.

 Stupak ran for mayor again in 1987, and clashed often with the media.
 During the campaign, Stupak released financial documents that indicated his net worth at about $54 million.
 Stupak almost succeeded in being elected mayor.
 After defeating a dozen other candidates in the primary, Stupak forced an incumbent city council member into a runoff general election contest.
 Following what many believed was a tampered vote count, Stupak lost the election.

 In 2006, Stupak unsuccessfully ran as a Democrat for Lieutenant Governor of Nevada.

 Personal life

 While living in Australia for seven years, Stupak was married, briefly, to Annette Suna, and they had a daughter, Nicole.
 From 1971 to 1985, Stupak was married to Sandra Joyce Wilkinson (later, Sandy Blumen), and had two more children, Nevada and Summer.
 During the 1990s, Stupak was romantically linked to Phyllis McGuire of the McGuire Sisters.

+In August 2000 he got into an altercation with R. D. Matthews, who slapped Stupak in the face during a disagreement over Becky Binion's management of the Horseshoe Club.
+In November 2000 Matthews plead no contest to a misdemeanor battery, being ordered to pay a $1000 fine.